Meet The Team

-Christy has been a Research Associate in the Right Whale Ecology Program at the Center for Coastal Studies for over six years.
+Christy has been a Research Associate in the Right Whale Ecology Program at the Center for Coastal Studies for over nine years.
 After obtaining her M.S. in marine biology from Nova Southeastern University in Florida, Christy worked at the Florida Fish and Wildlife Commission, heading the Manatee Program at the Tequesta Field Station.
-From the sunny shores of Florida, Christy brought her experience in marine mammal necropsies, rescues, tracking, aerial surveys, and photo identification to the cool shores of Cape Cod and currently focuses on the food resource of the North Atlantic right whales.
+From the sunny shores of Florida, Christy brought her experience in marine mammal necropsies, rescues, tracking, aerial surveys, and photo identification to the cool shores of Cape Cod and currently focuses on the food resource of the North Atlantic right whales and microplastics.

 Amy James, Aerial Observer & Flight Coordinator

-Amy became fascinated by North Atlantic right whales while working off Jeffrey’s Ledge in 2008 with the Whale Center of New England.
+Amy became fascinated by North Atlantic right whales while working off Jeffreys Ledge in 2008 with the Whale Center of New England.
 Shortly after, she moved to Australia where she spent seven years researching humpbacks and sea turtles.
 She returned to Massachusetts as a right whale intern at Center for Coastal Studies during the 2011 season, before heading back Down Under to complete her Master’s degree at the University of Queensland followed by work as an aerial observer and fieldwork coordinator.
 When she moved back to the US in 2016, she rejoined the CCS family to continue with the aerial survey team.
-In the off season, you can find her working at Chequessett Chocolate, her other passion.

 Brigid McKenna, Aerial Observer & Data/Photo Manager